arvigeus/AZ-204/Learning Path/CosmoDB.md

 #### API for Table

 The Azure Cosmos DB API for Table stores data in key/value format.
-If you're currently using Azure Table storage, you may see some limitations in latency, scaling, throughput, global distribution, index management, low query performance.
-API for Table overcomes these limitations and it's recommended to migrate your app if you want to use the benefits of Azure Cosmos DB.
+If you're currently using Azure Table storage, you might see some limitations in latency, scaling, throughput, global distribution, index management, low query performance.
+API for Table overcomes these limitations and the recommendation is to migrate your app if you want to use the benefits of Azure Cosmos DB.
 API for Table only supports OLTP scenarios.

 ### Discover request units

 With Azure Cosmos DB, you pay for the throughput you provision and the storage you consume on an hourly basis.
 Throughput must be provisioned to ensure that sufficient system resources are available for your Azure Cosmos database always.

-The cost of all database operations is normalized by Azure Cosmos DB and is expressed by _request units_ (or RUs, for short).
+The cost of all database operations is normalized in Azure Cosmos DB and expressed by _request units_ (or RUs, for short).
 A request unit represents the system resources such as CPU, IOPS, and memory that are required to perform the database operations supported by Azure Cosmos DB.

 The cost to do a point read, which is fetching a single item by its ID and partition key value, for a 1-KB item is 1RU.
 All other database operations are similarly assigned a cost using RUs.
 No matter which API you use to interact with your Azure Cosmos container, costs are measured by RUs.
 Whether the database operation is a write, point read, or query, costs are measured in RUs.